Ascent Student Loans Review: Is It the Right Lender for You?

 The Types of Private Student Loans Ascent Offers

-As we mentioned in the introduction, Ascent splits up their loans into two categories: co-signer loans and independent loans.
+As we mentioned in the introduction, Ascent splits up their loan into two categories: co-signed loans and non-cosigned loans.

 Before we detail each of these loans, we want to point out that your loan has to be at least $2,000.
 Also, you can’t have more than $200,000 in federal and student loans combined.
 If you do, you won’t be eligible for an Ascent loan.